cl-roberts/pws-herring-basa/sensitivity/doc/design.md

 `python` modules.
 Solid lines represent a direct causal relationship between components.
 For example, a function call or necessary consequence of `shiny`'s reactivity.
 In contrast, dashed lines represent indirect relationships such as a function call side effect or optional parameter.
-X's on arrow heads denote features that are not implemented.
+X's on arrow heads denote features that are not yet implemented.

 ![](design.png)